docker-library/docs/ghost/content.md

 # Stateful

-Mount your existing content using the Alpine base image:
+Mount your existing content.
+In this example we also use the Alpine base image.

 ### Ghost 1.x.x